jowr/librefprop.so/readme.md

 1. Change the paths in the Makefile, if needed.
 2. Copy the REFPROP Fortran code to the *fortran* directory.
 3. Put the *fluids* and *mixtures* folders from REFPROP into the *files* folder.
-4. Call `make header library` to prepare the files.
+4. Call `make` to prepare the files.
 5. Use `make install` (as root user) to copy the files to the destination directories.

 You can remove the files again by calling `make uninstall` (as root user).